 How Do Survivors Sign up for ILA?

-ILA plans to begin connecting survivors and lawyers by November 30, 2018 (Stay tuned for official announcements!).
+As of December 5, 2018 the ILA is now accepting clients!
 If you are a survivor who would like to connect with this program, please email or call Kiray Jones-Mollerup, Project Developer, at (780) 784-2213 or email@example.com.

 Frequently Asked Questions About the Independent Legal Advice for Survivors of Sexual Violence Project: